Cosmin-Croitoriu/CV/README.md

 ## About me

-   A full-stack junior developer, fresh Makers graduate, analitycally minded and with a massive interest for technology.
+   A full-stack junior developer, fresh Makers graduate, analytically minded and with a massive interest for technology.

 ## Projects